XAU

 Which PGM is a better investment?

 Platinum has more diversified demand across auto catalysts, jewelry, industry, and emerging hydrogen technology.
 Palladium is heavily concentrated in gasoline auto catalysts (~80% of demand), making it more sensitive to the EV transition.
 Both are niche markets with higher volatility than gold or silver.
-This is not financial advice — consult a qualified advisor.
+This is not financial advice; consult a qualified advisor.

 What is the platinum-palladium ratio?

-The platinum-palladium ratio measures how many ounces of palladium one ounce of platinum can buy.
+The platinum-palladium ratio measures how many ounces of palladium one ounce of platinum buys.
 A ratio above 1.0 means platinum is more expensive; below 1.0 means palladium is more expensive.
 The ratio spent decades above 2.0, fell below 0.5 at palladium's 2022 peak, and has since recovered toward 1.0 as palladium declined.
 Traders watch this ratio for mean-reversion signals and substitution trends in the auto industry.